GoogleCloudPlatform/gradle-appengine-plugin/GCLOUD.md

 ![Google Cloud Platform Logo](https://cloud.google.com/_static/images/gcp-logo.png)
 # Gradle GCloud [preview] Plugin

+*This plugin is deprecated and may not work for you, try using gcloud directly*

 This plugin provides tasks for running and deploying App Engine applications using the gcloud command line tool.
 *Caution:* This plugin is experimental and may change without notice